getify/foi-lang/formalization-work/Foi-Specification.md

 ### §0.3 Conventions for open territory

-A region of the spec is **settled** when its operational behavior is fixed by the language design as stated in this document.
-The bootstrap transpiler and its oracle suites are useful evidence of design-behavior alignment during the design phase but are not themselves part of the settled definition; the spec is the authoritative record.
+A region of the spec is **settled** when its operational behavior is fixed by this document.
+The bootstrap transpiler and its oracle suites are not part of the settled definition; the spec is the authoritative record.

-A region is **open** when at least one of the following holds: the design has multiple candidate semantics under active consideration; the construct depends on a yet-to-be-decided cross-cutting feature (type-system lifecycle, module semantics, or hook-dispatch runtime-table finalization per §3.10.9).
+A region is **open** when its operational behavior is not fixed by this document.
 Open regions appear inline under an **Open** heading within the relevant section.

 ### §0.4 Document scope